AncientAbacus/US-Power-Outage-Trends/README.md

 ### Hypothesis Test <br />
 Null: The frequency of a particular climate category is not an indicator of when an outage occurs <br />
 Alternative: Warmer climate categories are a better breeding ground to have power outages <br />

+To run this hypothesis test, we ran np.random.multinomial, which provides a simulation of tests under the null hypothesis.
+To calculate the p-value, we found the simulated porportion of warm climates and counted the porportion of those that were above 33%.
+This communicates how common it is to see warmer climates as greater than 33% of all the climates of the power outage entries.

 ### Permutation Test <br />
 Null: The state of California experiences the same frequency of power outages as the rest of the country <br />